-Significant components of the company's deferred tax assets and liabilities are as follows (in thousands):
+Significant components of the Company's deferred tax assets and liabilities are as follows (in thousands):

 January 31,

-2022 2021
+2023 2022

 Deferred tax assets:

-Net operating loss carryforwards \$ 99,291 \$ 74,513
+Net operating loss carryforwards \$ 144,016 \$ 99,291

-Research tax credits 1,211
+Research tax credits 2,359 1,211

-Deferred revenue 3,811 2,411
+Deferred revenue 5,876 3,811

-Accruals and other assets 2,714 628
+Accruals and other assets 3,590 2,714

-Intangibles 14,751
+Intangibles 8,278 14,751

-Stock-based compensation 1,587 161
+Stock-based compensation 5,040 1,587

-Gross deferred tax assets 123,365 77,713
+Gross deferred tax assets 169,159 123,365

-Valuation allowance (115,839) (74,870)
+Valuation allowance (159,470) (115,839)

-Net deferred tax assets 7,526 2,843
+Net deferred tax assets 9,689 7,526

 Deferred tax liabilities:

-Deferred contract acquisition costs (6,516) (3,756)
+Deferred contract acquisition costs (6,095) (6,516)

-Acquired intangibles (1,389)
+Acquired intangibles (863) (1,389)

+Equity Method Investment (2,892)

+Fixed Assets (499)

+Other (189)

-Net deferred tax liabilities \$ (379) \$ (913)
+Net deferred tax liabilities \$ (849) \$ (379)

 Under the provisions of ASC 740, Income Taxes, the determination of the Company's ability to recognize its deferred tax asset requires an assessment of both negative and positive evidence when determining the Company's ability to recognize its deferred tax assets.
-The Company determined that it was not more likely than not that the Company could recognize its deferred tax assets.
-Evidence evaluated by the Company included operating results during the most recent three-year period and future projections, with more weight given to historical results than expectations of future profitability, which are inherently uncertain.
+The Company determined that it was not more likely than not that the Company could recognize certain deferred tax assets.
+The evidence evaluated by the Company included operating results during the most recent three-year period and future projections, with more weight given to historical results than expectations of future profitability, which are inherently uncertain.
 Certain entities' net losses in recent periods represented sufficient negative evidence to require a valuation allowance against its net deferred tax assets.
 This valuation allowance will be evaluated periodically and could be reversed partially or totally if business results have sufficiently improved to support realization of deferred tax assets.

-The increase of \$41.0 million in the valuation allowance for the year ended January 31, 2022 is primarily due to net operating losses generated during the year.
-As of January 31, 2022, the Company recorded \$0.4 million of deferred tax liabilities, net.
-The Company does not have any deferred tax assets for which subsequently recognized tax benefits will be credited directly to contributed capital.
+The increase of \$43.6 million in the valuation allowance for the year ended January 31, 2023 is primarily due to net operating losses generated during the year.
+As of January 31, 2023, the Company recorded \$0.8 million of deferred tax liabilities, net.

 The Company has not recorded a provision for deferred U.S. tax expense that could result from the remittance of foreign undistributed earnings since the Company intends to reinvest the earnings of the foreign subsidiaries indefinitely.
 The Company's share of the undistributed earnings of foreign corporations not included in its consolidated federal income tax returns that could be subject to additional U.S. income tax if remitted is immaterial.
-As of January 31, 2022, the amount of unrecognized U.S federal deferred income tax liability for undistributed earnings is immaterial.
+As of January 31, 2023, the amount of unrecognized U.S federal deferred income tax liability for undistributed earnings is immaterial.